 - It is often windy at the top.
 It is a good idea to bring a light jacket.

-- The gondola opens daily at 10 am with the final cable car heading up at 5 pm, although it stays open later in parts of summer.
+- The gondola opens daily at 10 am (closed Christmas day) with the final cable car heading up at 4 pm, although it stays open later in parts of summer.
 Check their official website for details.

 - The base (entrance) is at 10 Bridle Path Rd in the Heathcote Valley, an easy 15-minute drive from central Christchurch.